noameppel/cfc-dev-tools/README.md

 E.g., http://localhost/about-us/?devnote

-The development notes which appear on the page as well as in the Chrome console.
+The development notes will display on the page as well as in the Chrome console.